rednafi/digressions/_posts/python/2020-05-13-python-decorators.md

     This will get printed after the function is called.
 ```

 In the above two lines, you can see a very simple decorator in action.
-Our `deco` function takes in a target function, manipulates the target function inside the `wrapper` function and then returns the `wrapper` function.
+Our `deco` function takes in a target function, manipulates the target function inside a `wrapper` function and then returns the `wrapper` function.
 Running the function returned by the decorator, you will get your modified result.
 To put it simply, decorators wraps a function and modifies its behavior.

 > The decorator function runs at the time the decorated function is imported/defined, not when it is called.